WakiMak/trentent.github.io-forked/_posts/2014-10-03-group-policy-preferences-scheduled-task-fails-to-apply.md

     </div>

     <div>
-      The SYSTEM account is NOT a group. Â We changed how we selected the SYSTEM account by "Browsing" AD, going into the root of the domain, going into the Builtin OU, and selecting SYSTEM. Â This populated as "NT AUTHORITY\Well-Known-Security-Id-System". Â This will fail because there is no such user account called "Well-Known-Security-Id-System". Â At this point we renamed it to "NT AUTHORITY\SYSTEM".
+      The SYSTEM account is NOT a group.
+We changed how we selected the SYSTEM account by "Browsing" AD, going into the root of the domain, going into the Builtin OU, and selecting SYSTEM.
+This populated as "NT AUTHORITY\Well-Known-Security-Id-System".
+This will fail because there is no such user account called "Well-Known-Security-Id-System".
+At this point we renamed it to "NT AUTHORITY\SYSTEM".
     </div>

     <div>
     </div>

     <div>
-      Boom, GPP Scheduled task now worked without issue. Â Checking the XML the difference by manually selecting the SYSTEM account changed
+      Boom, GPP Scheduled task now worked without issue.
+Checking the XML the difference by manually selecting the SYSTEM account changed
     </div>

     <div>